chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/o3-mini-2025-01-31/471d07e01cd0c79dc9bed5344ed46418f4c078a2/patches/patch1/responses/LocalResourceManagerHelper.java_response.txt

     String[] listFields = (String[]) options.get("listFields");
     StringBuilder responseBody = new StringBuilder();
     responseBody.append('{');
-    // If fields parameter is set but no project field is selected we must return no projects. if (!(projectFields != null && projectFields.length == 0)) {
+    if (!(projectFields != null && projectFields.length == 0)) {
       responseBody.append("\"projects\": [");
       Joiner.on(",").appendTo(responseBody, projectsSerialized);